interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/constraint_ref_simple.md

 If the DSS under test allows the qualifier to delete an existing CR with a request that provided an incorrect OVN, it is in violation of **[astm.f3548.v21.DSS0005,3](../../../../requirements/astm/f3548/v21.md)**

+## Mutation requires correct OVN test case

+Ensures that an existing CR can only be mutated when the correct OVN is provided.

+### Attempt mutation with missing OVN test step

+This step verifies that an existing CR cannot be mutated with a missing OVN.

+#### 🛑 Request to mutate CR with empty OVN fails check

+If the DSS under test allows the qualifier to mutate an existing CR with a request that provided an empty OVN, it is in violation of **[astm.f3548.v21.DSS0005,3](../../../../requirements/astm/f3548/v21.md)**

+### Attempt mutation with incorrect OVN test step

+This step verifies that an existing CR cannot be mutated with an incorrect OVN.

+#### 🛑 Request to mutate CR with incorrect OVN fails check

+If the DSS under test allows the qualifier to mutate an existing CR with a request that provided an incorrect OVN, it is in violation of **[astm.f3548.v21.DSS0005,3](../../../../requirements/astm/f3548/v21.md)**

 ## [Cleanup](./clean_workspace.md)